-Often we are faced with dilemmas or difficult choices that threaten to make us slip into the temptation of finding a loophole or easy way out.
-Jesus too was tested when faced with two ideological solutions but for him it was clear: the priority was the coming of the kingdom of God and the primacy of love.
+Often we are faced with dilemmas or difficult choices that threaten to make us slip into the temptation of finding a loophole or easy ways out.
+Jesus too was tested when faced with two ideological solutions, but for him it was clear: the priority was the coming of the kingdom of God and the primacy of love.

-This Word of Life makes us ask if our hearts are won over by fame or if they are given to making rapid progress in our careers?
-Do we admire successful people and the various influencers?
-Do we give things their rightful place with God?
+This Word of Life makes us question ourselves: are our hearts swayed by fame, by a steep career progression?
+Do we admire successful people, the various influencers?
+Do we perhaps give to things, the place that belongs to God?

-Jesus' answer proposes a quantum leap and invites us to a serious and thorough discernment of our scale of values.
+With his answer Jesus asks for an improvement.
+He invites us to a serious and thorough discernment of our scale of values.

 Deep in our consciences we can discern a voice that is sometimes subtle and overpowered by other voices but, nevertheless, is recognizable.
 It is the voice that urges us to tirelessly seek ways of creating fraternity and always encourages us to renew this choice, even at the cost of going against the tide of current opinion.

-This is a fundamental exercise if we wish to build the foundations of genuine dialogue with others and try to find together adequate answers to the complexity of life.
-This does not mean we shirk personal responsibility towards society but that we offer ourselves in selfless service to the common good.
+This is a fundamental exercise if we wish to build the foundations of genuine dialogue with others and together try to find adequate answers to the complexity of life.
+This does not mean shirking personal responsibility towards society but that we offer ourselves in selfless service to the common good.

 During the time Dietrich Bonhoeffer was imprisoned and eventually executed for civil resistance towards Nazism, he wrote to his fiancée, 'I do not mean the faith that flees the world, but the faith that endures in the world and loves and remains faithful to the earth, despite all the tribulations it brings us.
 Our marriage must be a "yes" to God's earth, it must strengthen our courage to work and create something on earth.
-I fear that Christians who dare to stand with only one foot on earth will have only one foot in heaven too.'^{iv} i Cf Gen 1:26 ii Mishna Sanhedrin 4,5 iii Chiara Lubich, Word of Life, Oct 2002
+I fear that Christians who dare to stand with only one foot on earth will have only one foot in heaven too.'